ArieKnoester/arieknoester.github.io/resume.md

 \cvevent{July 2017 - 2019}{Support Engineer}{Technology Advisors}{
-  {Led triage and initial response to incoming support cases.}, {Drove support cases to completion with follow up questions, updates, and internal delegation.}, {Customized CRM user interfaces.},
-  {Collaborated with vendors to work around or resolve upstream issues.}, {Performed database administration tasks for clients.}, {Executed on-premise upgrades of SugarCRM.}
+  {Led triage and initial response to incoming support cases.}, {Drove support cases to completion with follow up questions, updates, and internal delegation.}, {Collaborated with vendors to work around or resolve upstream issues.}, {Performed CRM administration tasks for clients.}, {Executed on-premise upgrades of SugarCRM.}
 }